Dafinone wishes Delta Central prosperous new year

 Dafinone

-Senator Ede Dafinone, the representative of Delta Central Senatorial District, sends warm New Year greetings to the residents of Delta Central.
+The Senator representing Delta Central Senatorial District, Senator Ede Dafinone, has sent his New Year warm greetings to the people of Delta Central.
 He assures them that 2024 will bring about positive changes and improvements.

-Looking ahead to 2024, Senator Dafinone envisions a period of growth, collaboration, and positive change for the district.
-He highlights key priorities such as enhancing infrastructure, healthcare, education, and economic empowerment initiatives.
-He aims to create an environment that enables every individual to thrive.
+Looking ahead to 2024, Senator Dafinone foresee a period of growth, collaboration, and positive change for the district.
+Highlighting key priorities such as enhancing infrastructure, healthcare, education, and economic empowerment initiatives.

 Senator Dafinone emphasizes the importance of unity and collaboration in achieving these goals for the collective benefit of Delta Central.
-He urges the Urhobo Nation to engage with their communities and welcomes constructive feedback from constituents.
+He urges the Urhobo people to engage with community leaders and welcomes constructive feedback from constituents.

-He also encourages the Urhobo people to continue supporting the administration led by President Bola Tinubu and to align with the Renewed Hope Agenda.
-He stresses that as the fifth largest ethnic group in the country, the Urhobo Nation cannot afford to be excluded from Nigerian politics.
+He also charged the Urhobo Nation to continue to support President Bola Tinubu-led administration and to align with its Renewed Hope Agenda.
+He stresses that as the fifth largest ethnic group in the country, the Urhobo Nation cannot afford to be excluded from the mainstream of Nigerian politics.

 “As we bid farewell to the past year and embrace the opportunities that lie ahead, let us reflect on the modest achievements of the past and envision a future filled with progress and prosperity,” he says.